andywar65/django-cad-inspector/README.md

 ```
 Here you can store names of layers and blocks you don't want to be processed.
 Migrate and create a superuser.
+### Upgrading to version >=0.4.0 from earlier
+Some breaking changes (app name change).
+Before upgrading download your models as fixtures: `python manage.py dumpdata cadinspector -o somefile.json`, open the file and change all occourences of `cadinspector.` into `django_cad_inspector.`.
+Finally upgrade the package and reload the fixtures: `python manage.py loaddata somefile.json`
 ### Templates
 You also need a `base.html` template with following template blocks (a sample `base.html` is provided among package templates).
 ```